-Why the 2019 Tax Deadline is Good News for your IRA...But Only if Your Broker Knows!
+Why the 2019 (and now 2020) Tax Deadline is Good News for your IRA...But Only if Your Broker Knows!

 Due to the coronavirus pandemic affecting not only the United States, but the whole world, the Treasury Department and the Internal Revenue Service (IRS) announced that the 2019 Federal Tax filing deadline would be moved from April 15th to July 15th.
 This change was implemented to provide Federal income tax return filing and payment relief in response to the ongoing Coronavirus (COVID-19) emergency.